 I have the Photography plan myself, and so have Spark already.
 That’s the main reason I haven’t switched over to Canva Pro.
 Until March 2015 I did have the All Apps Creative Cloud plan.
 Since I wasn’t using the majority of it, and Adobe had made such a mess of Dreamweaver I switched to the cheaper option.

 Spark is younger than Canva by 4 years, and it does show.
 Adobe has a good product and it has some really great features but it’s got a way to go to catch Canva Pro.

 Spark does have some great features though, and it has a really impressive range of image sizes it knows how to handle.
 When you change size it moves all the page elements around and the image still looks ready to go.
 Below are the same image, originally designed for Twitter, and then I just selected Pinterest as the post type and it switched it to portrait and moved the text automatically.
 I’ve made no adjustments.

 Spark is a good product, but it’s not good enough to pay £10.10 per month on it.
-Especially, when you can have Canva Pro for $9.99.
+Especially, when you can have Canva Pro for as little as £8.99 per month (when billed yearly).
 If you want a laugh then here is the Spark plan page. https://spark.adobe.com/pricing

 Canva Pro [A]

 This has to be one of the simplest to use, fastest and most powerful image creation tools I’ve come across.
 I knocked up the example below in the free version.
 It took under 5 minutes.
 So, as you can see, the free version of Canva is pretty darn good.
-In Canva Pro you get the following features over and above Canva
+In Canva Pro you get the following features over and above the free version.

 - 4M+ photos and elements